 OC2.6.8.4 If at any time during an Outage (in the case of a Planned Outage, prior to giving a RTS Notice) the Generator becomes aware that its CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), or item of Power Station Equipment (other than Power Station Equipment used in the operation of a Controllable WFPS) will not (or is unlikely to) have been maintained, repaired or restored to be Available in accordance with SDC1.4.3 by the expiry of the period specified for the duration of the Outage in the Final Outage Programme or as otherwise notified in the case of Outages other than Planned Outages, the Generator shall notify the TSO immediately in writing stating the reason for the delay and the Generator's best estimate of the date and time by which the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), or item of Power Station Equipment (other than Power Station Equipment used in the operation of a Controllable WFPS) will actually have been maintained, repaired or restored to be Available in accordance with SDC1.4.3.
 If at any time during an Outage (in the case of a Planned Outage, prior to giving a RTS Notice) the Generator becomes aware that its Dispatchable WFPS or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment used in the operation of the Dispatchable WFPS or the Controllable WFPS will not (or is unlikely to) have been maintained, repaired or restored to be Available by the expiry of the period specified for the duration of the Outage in the Final Outage Programme or as otherwise notified in the case of Outages other than Planned Outages, the Generator shall notify the TSO immediately in writing stating the reason for the delay and the Generator's best estimate of the date and time by which the Dispatchable WFPS or the Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment used in the operation of the Dispatchable WFPS or the Controllable WFPS will actually have been maintained, repaired or restored to be Available.

 OC2.6.8.5 The provisions of this OC2.6.8 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this OC2.6.8.5 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.7 ASSESSMENT OF CAPACITY ADEQUACY

-In assessing capacity Adequacy the TSO shall, in conjunction with the Other TSO, estimate Demand growth, formulate Demand Forecasts and consider Outages of CDGUs (or in the case of a CCGT Installation, CCGT Module(s) therein as provided in OC2), Dispatchable WFPSs, Controllable WFPSs , Power Station Equipment and Interconnectors.
+In assessing capacity Adequacy the TSO shall, in conjunction with the Other TSO, estimate Demand growth, formulate Demand Forecasts and consider Outages of CDGUs (or in the case of a CCGT Installation, CCGT Module(s) therein as provided in OC2), Dispatchable WFPSs, Controllable WFPSs , Power Station Equipment, Interconnectors, Aggregated Generating Units and Demand Side Units.

 OC2.7.1 Capacity Margin for Year 1